Omegapy/My-Academics-Portfolio/Programming-1-CSC320/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Program Description:
-A simple java application that will print a fictional person's information on individual lines.
+A simple Java application that will print a fictional person's information on individual lines.
 - First name
 - Last name
 - Street address